m-shahbaz-kharal/py_lie_detect/README.md

 # Py Lie Detect
 An attempt (though <b>not a successful one</b>) to predict truth or lie in a video or audio using machine learning.
-It is still under progress, we are working on better feature encoding and evaluation techniques to train classifier.
+It is still under progress, we are working on better feature encoding and performance metrics to train classifier.

 # Usage:
 There are two folders one for audio based (MFCC features) attempt and the other is video based (DLIB 68 point features) attempt.
 Both folders have python scripts files "custom_data_evaluator.py" and "custom_test_score.py" respectively.